graphql/graphiql/docs/migration/graphiql-6.0.0.md

 ```

 Read `status`, `statusText`, and `headers` off the real `Response`.
 Don't hard-code them; the response pane reads those fields directly.

+## Active operation follows the cursor

+In a document with more than one operation, the active operation now tracks the editor cursor.
+Moving the cursor into a different named operation updates `operationName`, so the Run button, the operation dropdown, and operation-aware plugins reflect the operation you are editing.
+Previously `operationName` changed only on run-at-cursor (`Cmd`/`Ctrl`+`Enter`) or by picking from the operation dropdown.

+Two things to know if you embed GraphiQL:

+- The `onEditOperationName` callback now fires when the cursor crosses into a different named operation, not only on edit or run.
+If you mirror `operationName` into your URL or app state, expect it to update as the user navigates between operations.
+- A tab holding multiple operations shows the active operation name followed by a `+N` count of the others (for example, `GetUser +2`).

+To opt out of cursor tracking, pin the operation with the `operationName` prop on `<GraphiQL>`; an explicit `operationName` overrides what the cursor would otherwise select.

 ## What's deprecated, not removed